Lutz Winter Keeper Beet (Heirloom, 80 Days)

 This old time variety remains the best for both storage and beet greens harvested at any time.
-Roots are half long, deep purple and will retain their sweetness if properly stored throughout the winter.
-300 seeds
+Lutz Winter Keeper Beet roots are half long, deep purple and will retain their sweetness if properly stored throughout the winter.